patitalabs/bashecitos/README.md

-# Scriptcillos
+# Scriptcitos

-Some scripts used to automate some thingies ⛴
+Some scripts used to automate different thingies ⛴